eshita19/JavaPerformance/README.md

 ## Java memory model - Stack, Heap and Metaspace
  - **Stack** : Is used to store local primitive varaibles and method calls of a method or a code block.
+Objects and Strings used in methods are stored in heap, but pointer to the heap location is stored in Stack.